Graham v. Connor: Background

-Dethorne Graham traveled with a friend to a convenience store to buy orange juice to counteract an insulin reaction Graham was experiencing.
-Graham entered the store, but quickly left because the line was too long.
-Returning to his friend's vehicle, they then drove away from the store.
+Dethorne Graham asked a friend to drive him to a convenience store to buy orange juice to counteract an insulin reaction that Graham was experiencing.
+Graham entered the store but quickly left because the line was too long.
+He returned to his friend's vehicle, and they then drove away from the store.
 Connor, a nearby police officer, observed Graham's behavior and became suspicious.
 Connor then pulled them over for an investigative stop.

-Although Graham's friend told police that Graham was simply suffering from a “sugar reaction,” the officer ordered Graham to wait while he found out what, if anything, had happened at the convenience store.
-When Officer Connor returned to his patrol car to call for backup assistance, Graham got out of the car, ran around it twice, and finally sat down on the curb, where he passed out briefly.
+Although Graham's friend told police that Graham was simply suffering from a "sugar reaction," the officer ordered Graham to wait while he found out what, if anything, had happened at the convenience store.
+When Connor returned to his patrol car to call for backup assistance, Graham got out of the car, ran around it twice, and finally sat down on the curb, where he passed out briefly.